EdQuinJr/Throttle-Junkies-CSIT327/FunctionalRequirement.md

 the system effectively.

-MotoDeal aims to make the process of discovering, purchasing, and managing motorcycles and accessories straightforward and engaging, catering to both casual buyers and motorcycle enthusiasts.
+MotoDeal aims to make the process of discovering, purchasing, and managing motorcycles straightforward and engaging, catering to both casual buyers and motorcycle enthusiasts.

 - **Purpose**: